Ordina-Group/Pythoneers-NLP-Workshop/README.md

 ## Getting started
 Before we can make a new Python project, we need to make sure that you have a (recent) Python version installed on your device.
 Python 3.7+ is preferred.
-When you have a recent version of Python installed, you have automatically a version of the tool `pip` installed
+If you have a recent version of Python installed, a version of the tool `pip` is automatically installed.

 - Check python version: